fkyros/fdf/README.md

 # so cool! i wanna do it as well!!!

-this project is so visual and interesting to develop that i needed to record everything needed to develop it. all you need is some C knowledge, refresh some maths, and a lot of patience. i tried to gather all the useful information i found through the net and summarize it for me, so i hope this can help to anyone interested. if you are keen to know everything and as curious as me, make sure to check the [resources](#resources) i used to get to know more about the topics covered! enjoy :)
+this project is so visual and interesting to develop that i wanted to record everything needed to develop it. all you need is some C knowledge, refresh some maths, and a lot of patience. i tried to gather all the useful information i found through the net and summarize it for me, so i hope this can help to anyone interested. if you are keen to know everything and as curious as me, make sure to check the [resources](#resources) i used to get to know more about the topics covered! enjoy :)